- About us

 Traditional Chinese medicine

-Treatment using the methods of TCM is said to adjust and rebalance the body to achieve harmony for wellness.
-Using the diagnosistic methods of Chinese medicine the practitioner will assess an individual’s constitution (the health of their whole body) and treat the root (cause) of a health concern along with a branch (symptoms)
+The application of TCM is said to adjust and rebalance the body and allow harmony and wellness.
+Using the diagnostic methods of Chinese medicine a practitioner assesses an individual’s constitution and treats the root (cause) of a health concern along with a branch (symptoms).

 Chinese medicine brings balance to the body and therefore supports both physical and mental health and enables people to enjoy optimum health.
 Shura has a special interest in supporting Womens’s health and helping men and women manage stress.

 The practice of Traditional Chinese medicine is regulated under the Australian health practitioner regulation act to protect the public.
 Only registered acupuncturists (a restricted title under this act) can perform acupuncture.
 To confirm the qualifications and experience of your Chinese medicine practitioner ensure that they are a registered acupuncturist or registered herbalist with AHPRA.
 This ensures that your practitioner is properly qualified, is bound by a code of ethics and participates in continuing education.

 Chinese medicine is generally considered to be safe but occasionally as with all health treatments acupuncture may be associated with possible adverse reactions.
 It is important to seek a suitably qualified practitioner for treatment.
 Shura Ford has been a practitioner of Chinese medicine for 20 years.
 She is a registered acupuncturist and a registered herbalist with AHPRA and practices Traditional Chinese medicine in Torquay.